JujuAdams/Vinyl/docs/5.0/Stopping-Audio.md

 //Grab whatever callback has been attached to the background music instance var _callbackInfo = VinylStopCallbackGet(global.backgroundMusic);

-//Only try to attach a callback if once hasn't been defined already if (_callbackInfo.callback == undefined)
+//Only try to attach a callback if one hasn't been defined already if (_callbackInfo.callback == undefined)
 {
 	VinylStopCallbackSet(global.backgroundMusic,